ParthHalwane/OIBSIP/README.md

 Open any IDE that can code in python.
-Now, in place of the "pd.read_csv" function of pandas in the code, just add the path of the dataset of your local machine after downloading.
+Now, in the parenthesis '()' of the "pd.read_csv" function of pandas in the code, just add the path of the dataset of your local machine after downloading. for ex: pd.read_csv('/content/iris.csv')

 Once downloaded, simply run the your python file.